nop33/si/src/content/blog/building-the-field-of-long-term-governance-si’s-research-approach/index.md

 ---
 title: Building the field of long-term governance - SI’s research approach
 date: 2021-06-21T13:27:44.048Z
-description: In conducting this research, we make choices about what questions to ask, what modelling assumptions to make, what bodies of literature to primarily rely on, etc. In this short piece, we want to make explicit the underlying beliefs that inform these decisions.
+description: In conducting this research, we make choices about the questions we ask, modelling assumptions we make, which literature to rely on, etc. In this short piece, we make explicit the underlying beliefs that inform these decisions.
 By doing so, we hope to explain our approach, invite constructive criticism and live up to our standard of reasoning transparency.
 featuredImage: ryan-lange-rgrkijnnefi-unsplash.jpg
 authors:
   - name: ""